libraryofcelsus/Aetherius_AI_Assistant/readme.md

 24. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

+25. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui

+26. Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
+Then click apply and restart the interface.

+27. Next, navigate to the models tab.
+Uncheck the autoload models box and then input "TheBloke/Wizard-Vicuna-13B-Uncensored-SuperHOT-8K-GPTQ" into the downloads box.
+Other models may work, but this is the one that is tested.

+28. Once the download is completed, reload the model selection menu and then select the model.
+Change the model loader to Exllama and set the max_seq_len to "4096" and compress_pos_emb to "2".

+29. Click the "load" button and load the model.
+The Oobabooga API bots should now work!

 # Contact